matusnovak/fineframework/docs/doxygen/classffw_1_1_texture.md

 Destroys the texture.

 Destroys the texture and the allocated memory to it.
-Calling this on already deleted texture does nothing.
+Calling this on already deleted texture has no effect.

 ### function <a id="1a5323f06246ce65e8e3065a82373ae44b" href="#1a5323f06246ce65e8e3065a82373ae44b">bind</a>